 The first step on this journey is, always, to avoid fraudulent and disreputable breeders who are only money hungry and don’t really care about the breed that they are selling.

-For this, you would have to do research on your own, ask around your neighbourhood and friends to find a breeder with good reviews.
+For this, you would have to research on your own, ask around your neighborhood and friends to find a breeder with good reviews.